-Peppermint has been one of the popular herbs known since antiquity for its distinctive aroma and medicinal value.
-The herb has a characteristic refreshing cool breeze sensation on taste buds, palate and throat when eaten, and on nasal olfaction glands when inhaled.
-This unique quality of mint is because of the presence of menthol, an essential oil in its fresh leaves, and stem.
+Peppermint has been one of the favorite herbs known since antiquity for its distinctive aroma and medicinal value.
+The herb has a unique, refreshing cool breeze sensation on taste buds, palate and throat when eaten, and on nasal olfaction glands when inhaled.
+This unique quality of mint herb is because of the presence of menthol, an essential oil in its fresh leaves, and stem.

 Botanically, the herb belongs to the Lamiaceae family, in the genus; Mentha, and botanically named as Mentha piperita.
-It is actually a natural hybrid-cross between water-mint (Mentha aquatica) and spearmint (Mentha spicata).
+It is actually a natural cross hybrid between the water mint (Mentha aquatica) and spearmint (Mentha spicata).

 |Mint herb||Mint leaves (close-up)|

-Peppermint herb is originally native to Europe, and now-a-days cultivated in almost all the regions of the world.
-It grows well under shady conditions and feature lance-shaped purple-veined, dark-green leaves with serrated margins and purple color whirly-flowers.
+Peppermint herb is originally native to Europe and nowadays cultivated in almost all the regions of the world.
+It grows well under shady conditions and features lance-shaped purple-veined, dark-green leaves with serrated margins and purple color whirly-flowers.

 In general, the mint plant is sterile; producing no seeds.
 However, its growth happens through vegetative reproduction, spreading laterally all along through its underground rhizomes.
 There exist more than 20 varieties of mint herbs with a wide range of color, fragrance, and flavor.

-Mint composes numerous plant derived chemical compounds that are known to have been anti-oxidant, disease-preventing and health promoting properties.
+Mint composes many plant-derived chemical compounds that are known to have been antioxidant, disease preventing and health promoting properties.
 Total antioxidant strength (ORAC) of fresh peppermint herb is 13,978 µmol TE/100 g.

 The mint herb contains no cholesterol; however, it is rich in essential oils, vitamins and dietary fiber, which helps to control blood cholesterol and blood pressure inside the human body.

 The herb parts contain many essential volatile oils like menthol, menthone, menthol acetate.
-These compounds effect on cold-sensitive receptors in the skin, mouth and throat, the property which is responsible for the natural cooling-sensation that it initiates when inhaled, eaten, or applied on the skin.
+These compounds effect on cold-sensitive receptors in the skin, mouth, and throat, the property which is responsible for the natural refreshing, cooling sensation that it initiates when inhaled, eaten, or applied to the skin.

 The essential oil, menthol also has been analgesic (painkiller), local anesthetic and counter-irritant properties.